 - Unable to run anything as administrator Windows 10 – Sometimes your antivirus can interfere with certain applications.
 To fix the problem temporarily disable or uninstall your antivirus.

 - Run as administrator does nothing – Sometimes your installation can get damaged causing this issue to appear.
 To fix the issue, perform both SFC and DISM scan and check if that helps.

-Nothing happens when I click Run as administrator, what to do?
+What can I do if nothing happens when I click Run as administrator?